samhitech/microEye/README.md

 The *Control Module* allows setting the laser excitation presets, manual focus and automatic focus stabilization by monitoring the peak position of a totally internally reflected IR beam and moving the piezo stage accordingly.

+The *Tiff Viewer Module* allows accessing tiff images (single file and sequecnces) of order TYX (2D SMLM), also allows for visualizing the filtering-localization process *WYSIWYG*.

 This toolkit is compatible with the [hardware](#hardware) we are using in our microscope.
 For further details check our microscope's github (TBA)

 ## Uses Packages